liv-io/ansible-roles-bsd/README.md

 ### Support

-The Ansible roles support the following operating systems:
+The following operating systems are supported:
 * FreeBSD 12.1-*
 * OpenBSD 6.8